patglinski/CodeTrove/README.md

-# CodeTrove | Collection of Code Snippets that I deem High Value.
+# CodeTrove | Collection of High Value Code Snippets

 ## Description:
 So many fine pieces of code have alreadybeen written.
 Stand on the shoulders of the giants before you.